-Each student requesting on-campus parking must apply online for one of the 320 available parking spots associated with the Global Wellness Center (North and South lots) and the International Village (Northeast parking lot).
-Registration for these parking spots begins in June 2024 and will be issued on a first come, first served basis.
+Each student requesting on-campus parking must apply online for one of the 263 available parking spots associated with the Global Wellness Center (GWC) and the International Village.
+Registration for these spots begin in June 2019.
+The first 120 seniors to register will be given parking spots.
+The remaining 143 spots will be filled by students on a first come, first served basis.

-North Broward Preparatory School students who are licensed to drive may drive and park on school premises as a matter of privilege, not of right.
+North Broward Preparatory School students, who are licensed to drive, may drive and park on school premises as a matter of privilege, not of right.
 As such, the following processes and restrictions apply to students driving a vehicle to campus: